fametrano/fametrano.github.io/_pages/bbt202110-brescia.md

 ---
 layout: page
-title: Bitcoin and Blockchain Technology Course
+title: Cyber Security Regulation (Bitcoin and Blockchain Technology Course)
 description: Bitcoin and Blockchain Technology course, including slides, code, videos, etc.
+image:
+    main: btclib-logo.jpg
-permalink: /bbt202003-math/
+permalink: /bbt202110-brescia/
 ---

+## Applied Data Science For Banking and Finance - Cyber Security Regulation

-## Bitcoin and Blockchain Technology, Spring 2020
+## Bitcoin and Blockchain Technology, October-December 2021

-Department of Mathematics, University of Milan

-__The course is confirmed: because of COVID-19 it will be streaming only.__
+Interfaculty: Mathematical, Physical and Natural Sciences (Brescia) / Banking, Finance and Insurance Sciences (Milano)
+Università Cattolica del Sacro Cuore (Brescia)

-If you have an e-mail _@studenti.unimi.it_ please join the 202003-matematica channel in the Slack [BBT workspace](https://join.slack.com/t/bbt-training/signup) using your first and last name (no nicknames) and a profile picture.
+If you have an e-mail _@unicatt.it_ or _@icatt.it_ please join the 202110-brescia channel in the Slack [BBT workspace](https://join.slack.com/t/bbt-training/signup) using your first and last name (no nicknames) and a profile picture.
 Updates and conversations about the course will be posted in the Slack channel.

-The course is for the students of University of Milan (La Statale) only;
+The course is for the students of Università Cattolica del Sacro Cuore only;
 anyone else, please consider <https://dgi.io/workshop>.

 ## Learning objectives

-The course is an introduction to bitcoin and the associated blockchain technology.
+The course is about bitcoin, the associated blockchain technology, and their relevance in the field of cyber security regulation.

-Starting from a computationally focused approach to elliptic curves over finite fields and presenting the discrete logarithm problem as the cornerstone of public-key cryptography, bitcoin is introduced as ingenious breakthrough innovation.
+Bitcoin is introduced as ingenious breakthrough fintech innovation.

 Its game theory, computer science (distributed systems, distributed consensus), and monetary theory elements are examined